Rhinemann/The-Adept/Character Creation.md

 #### Step 1:

-Players choose their Upbringing Distinction rated at d8.
-All six Approaches and Moves start at d4.
+Players choose their Upbringing distinction rated at d8.
+All six approaches and values start at d4.

 #### Step 2:

-Players get two Move steps.
+Players get one value step.

 #### Step 3:

-Players get two steps to step up or add a d6 Signature Asset or Specialty.
+Players get two steps to step up or add a d6 signature asset or specialty.

 #### Step 4: